Muhammadegb1/AIEngineer2025_Bootcamp/VectorDatabases/README.md

 - Customer support: retrieve relevant past answers.

 ---
 ## 📐 Distance Metrics
 Vector databases measure similarity using distance metrics:
 - **Euclidean Distance** – straight-line distance in space; useful for geometric clustering.
 - **Cosine Similarity** – measures angle between vectors; ideal for text and recommendations.
 - **Manhattan Distance** – city-block distance; useful when movement is constrained.
 - **Dot Product** – computationally efficient similarity measure for high-dimensional data.
 ---

 ## 📊 Vector Dimensions
 - Vector length = number of dimensions.
 - Higher dimensions may improve accuracy but increase storage and compute costs.
 - All vectors in an index must have the **same dimensionality**.
 ---

-## 🧪 Environment Setup
-A dedicated Conda environment is used for reproducibility and isolation, including libraries such as:
-- pinecone
-- sentence-transformers
-- datasets
-- pandas
-- jupyter

----

 ## 🧱 Index Management in Pinecone